Estate Panning, Special Needs Trusts, Powers of Attorney & Medical Directives

 All estate plans should include, at minimum, two important estate planning instruments: a durable power of attorney and a will.
 The first is for managing your property during your life, in case you are ever unable to do so yourself.
 The second is for the management and distribution of your property after death.
 In addition, more and more, Americans also are using revocable (or “living”) trusts to avoid probate and to manage their estates both during their lives and after they are gone.

 Special Needs Trusts

-Parents and guardians of children with disabilities should understand the benefits of creating a Special Needs Trust for the benefit of their child.
-Government benefits, such as DDD services, Medicaid and Supplemental Security Income (SSI), are extremely important for adults with developmental and other disabilities.
+Parents and guardians of loved ones with disabilities should understand the benefits of creating a Special Needs Trust, also known as Supplemental Needs Trusts.
+Government benefits, such as DDD services, Medicaid and Social Security Income (SSI), are extremely important for adults with developmental and other disabilities.
 They provide cash benefits, medical coverage, long-term supports and services for individuals with disabilities.
-Eligibility for these government benefits is based on several requirements, including that an individual’s personal assets not exceed $2,000.
+Eligibility is essential to accessing adult services through New Jersey DDD and is based on several requirements, including that an individual’s personal assets not exceed $2,000.

 In response to these concerns, the government has established rules for Special Needs Trusts.
-These rules allow assets to be left in a special needs trust for a recipient of benefits such as DDD Services, SSI benefits and Medicaid, without the individual losing their eligibility.
-The terms of the trust have to be carefully drafted so that they supplement, but don't replace, government benefits.
-For example, a common trust provision that the funds be used for the individual's health, support and maintenance will make the individual lose his or her government benefits.
+These rules allow assets to be left in a special needs trust for a recipient of benefits such as DDD services, SSI benefits and Medicaid, without the individual losing his/her eligibility.
+Special Needs Trusts can be created for both children and adults though planning earlier in a loved one’s life is wise.

 Powers of Attorney